Should I Run the AC Unit 24/7?

 Most air conditioners do run efficiently if they’re constantly in operation and not battling to reach your desired temperature.
 There’s no doubt your power bills will be bigger, though.

-The more practical solution might be to use a timer or smart technology with your AC system, keep it well maintained and ensure your home is properly prepared for summer’s swelter.
+The more practical solution might be to use a timer or smart technology with air conditioners, keep your system well maintained and ensure your home is properly prepared for summer’s swelter or the extremes of cold weather.